As is the case throughout the US, the schooling system in Baltimore is divided into three levels:

 For struggling students or those in need of some extra support to tackle university entrance exams, private tuition could help strengthen comprehension, boost confidence and give students that extra edge.

-For students in need of extra academic support, there are a number of reputable tutoring companies in Baltimore.
-Some of the well-established companies include Charm City Tutors and Varsity Tutors.
+For students in need of extra academic support, there are several reputable tutoring companies in Baltimore.
+Some well-established companies include Streamline Learning and Varsity Tutors.
 These companies offer one-to-one tutoring services for various subjects and for a range of different grades from elementary to high school.

 Expat Health Insurance